 Maintenance free batteries they can be removed from the vessel if necessary and trickle charged.
 If readings after charging are still low replace the battery.

-Battery Switches
+Battery Switch

-The engine cranking battery switch is located in the starboard sump lon the battery management panel.
+The engine cranking battery switch is located in the starboard bilge (sump) on the battery management panel.
 To access the panel lift up the starboard aft seat.
-Here you will see 1 of 2 different battery switches.